sitewards/modman-php/README.md

 Optional parameter --force to automatically overwrite existing modman-file.
 Optional parameter --include-hidden to list hidden files and directories in modman-file.
 Optional parameter --include <include_file> to include a template file at the end of the new modman-file.
+If the current directory is recognized as a magento module, only the path to the module's code directory is added to the modman file.